TheAMM/mpv_thumbnail_script/README.md

 **Note!** Because this script replaces the built-in OSC, you will have to set `osc=no` in your mpv's [main config file](https://mpv.io/manual/master/#files).

+**Multithreading:**
+This script can use multiple concurrent thumbnailing jobs.
+Simply copy the `mpv_thumbnail_script_server.lua` once or twice (`mpv_thumbnail_script_server-1.lua`, `mpv_thumbnail_script_server-2.lua`) and the workers will automatically register themselves with the core.
+This improves thumbnailing speed a bunch, but you will quickly max out your CPU - I recommend only having two or three copies of the script.
+(Why multiple copies of the same file? mpv gives each script their own thread - easy multithreading!)

-Create a file called `mpv_thumbnail_script.conf` inside your mpv's `lua-settings` directory to adjust the script's options.
+To adjust the script's options, create a file called `mpv_thumbnail_script.conf` inside your mpv's `lua-settings` directory.

 For example:
   * Linux/Unix/Mac: `~/.config/mpv/lua-settings/mpv_thumbnail_script.conf`
   * Windows: `%APPDATA%\Roaming\mpv\lua-settings\mpv_thumbnail_script.conf`

-See the [Files section](https://mpv.io/manual/master/#files) in mpv's manual for more info.
+(See the [Files section](https://mpv.io/manual/master/#files) in mpv's manual for more info.)

 In this file you may set the following options:
 ```ini